ISP investigate officer involved shooting

 SPRINGFIELD, Ill.
-(WAND) - Illinois State Police is investigation an officer involved shooting involving a Grandview Police Officer.
+(WAND) - Illinois State Police is investigating an officer involved shooting involving a Grandview police officer.

-The shooting happened at 3:19 a.m. near the intersections of Wolfe and Converse streets.
-Police tape was up around the area on Thursday morning.
+The shooting happened at 3:19 a.m. near the intersections of Wolfe and Converse.
+Police tape was up around the area Thursday morning.

 ISP is investigating the officer's use of force.